 The Battle of Crete/WW2

-The 1941 Battle of Crete is considered one of the most important battles of the Second World War, when the battle ended with the evacuation of the bulk of the Allied force and informed airborne assault strategies on both sides.
-The Museum of the Battle of Crete and National Resistance was opened in 1994.
+One of the most important battles of World War Two, the Battle of Crete’s decisive action in May/June 1941 ended with the evacuation of the bulk of the Allied forces and informed airborne assault strategies on both sides.

 According to Greek mythology, the Dikteon Cave (Cave of Zeus) is the hideaway where the god was sheltered from his father, Chronos, whose demise at the hands of his son became a self-fulfilling prophecy.
 The site today is rich in stalagmites and stalactites.